5 Written questions

-- d the lowest of the four classes of the caste system, traditionally made up of servants and laborers.
+- e the third of the four classes of the caste system, traditionally made up of producers, such as farmers, merchants, and artisans.

-5 Multiple Choice Questions
+5 Multiple choice questions

-- the third of the four classes of the caste system, traditionally made up of producers, such as farmers, merchants, and artisans.
+- the lowest of the four classes of the caste system, traditionally made up of servants and laborers.

-5 True/False Questions
+5 True/False questions

 kama → the moral law of cause and effect of actions; determines the nature of one's reincarnation.

 maya → cosmic illusion brought about by divine creative power.

 dharma → Ethical duty based on the divine order of reality; one of the four goals of life.